Weebly is an easy-to-use website builder suitable for beginners and anyone wanting to set up a website for free.

 Since the acquisition by Square, Weebly’s core focus has been on offering simple commerce solutions for selling online or in a retail environment.

-That’s why, even on its free plan, Weebly offers a full set of eCommerce features with no limits for how many products you can list for sale on your website.
+That’s why, even on its free plan, Weebly offers a full set of eCommerce features with no limits on how many products you can list for sale on your website.

 Nor does it charge you a commission on every sale.
 You can list as many products as you like, and you get to keep all the money on those sales!